nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

     kernel space.
 This is done by `access_ok()` with a simple comparison of the address against a limit.\
-    Sometimes, the kernel needs to use function normally designed to be called by userspace, and as such, theses functions checks the provenance of the pointer... which is embarrassing because the kernel only provides kernel pointers.\
+    Sometimes, the kernel needs to use function normally designed to be called by userspace, and as such, these functions checks the provenance of the pointer... which is embarrassing because the kernel only provides kernel pointers.\
     So the kernel goes evil and cheats by manipulating the boundary via